doctrine/mongodb-odm/docs/en/reference/basic-mapping.rst

 -  Docblock Annotations
 -  XML
--  YAML
 -  Raw PHP Code

 .. note::

     If you're wondering which mapping driver gives the best performance, the answer is: None.
-Once the metadata of a class has been read from the source (annotations, xml or yaml) it is stored in an instance of the
+Once the metadata of a class has been read from the source (annotations or xml) it is stored in an instance of the
     ``Doctrine\ODM\MongoDB\Mapping\ClassMetadata`` class and these
     instances are stored in the metadata cache.
 Therefore at the end of